-The Latin American Educational Foundation is proud to celebrate 64 years of providing access to higher education for Hispanics in Colorado.
+The Latin American Educational Foundation is proud to celebrate 67 years of providing access to higher education for Hispanics in Colorado

-- 6,000+ Scholarships have been awarded to Colorado youth through LAEF, more than $6 Million
+- 6,000+ Scholarships have been awarded to Colorado youth through LAEF, totaling more than $6 million.

 These figures show an alarming trend in the lack of advanced education for Hispanic students.
 A significant barrier to this is the increasing cost of higher education.
 LAEF addresses these issues by providing programs which increase access to higher educational opportunities for Hispanic students.